AlmaLinux/almalinux.org/content/blog/2024-12-09-welcome-to-aldt.md

     image: /blog-images/2024/aldt-2024.png
 ---

-We are so happy to share that the Japanse AlmaLinux Users Group is hosting the second [AlmaLinux Day: Tokyo](https://almalinux.org/aldt-2024/) this Saturday!
+We are so happy to share that the Japanese AlmaLinux Users Group is hosting the second [AlmaLinux Day: Tokyo](https://almalinux.org/aldt-2024/) this Saturday!
 Registration is free for attendance, and you can join the closing social event for a small fee.

 ## Announcing AlmaLinux Day: Tokyo 2024